Top of the page

 This virus spreads person-to-person through droplets from coughing and sneezing.
 It may also spread by touching something that has the virus on it, such as a doorknob or a tabletop, and then touching your face.

-The virus is diagnosed with a test that uses a swab of fluid from your nose or throat, or sometimes uses sputum (phlegm) from the lungs.
+The virus is diagnosed with a test that uses a swab of fluid from your nose or throat.
 You may have other tests, such as blood tests and a computed tomography (CT) scans of the lungs.
 But even if you don't have a test, you may be told you probably have the virus based on your symptoms and history.

 If you think you've been exposed to COVID-19 and have symptoms, take the COVID-19 Self-Assessment.